makerdao/community/governance/votes/templates/Executive vote - September 13, 2024.md

 If this executive proposal passes, the following **actions** will occur within the Sky Protocol in the context of Launch Season:

-- USDS, sUSDS, and SKY tokens will be initialized.
+- The USDS, sUSDS, and SKY tokens will be initialized.
 - The Smart Burn Engine (SBE) will be upgraded to support USDS and SKY.
 - SKY DssVestMintable will be set up.
-- The USDS->SKY farming will be set up.
+- USDS->SKY farming will be set up.
-- The USDS->01 farming will be set up.
+- USDS->01 farming will be set up.
 - LitePsmWrapper will be added to the chainlog.
 - The GSM Pause Delay will be reduced.